-Source: Guangzhou Smart Investment Company Figure 3-6:Proposed Site for the Operation Management Center and Smart Industry Incubation Platform
+Source: Guangzhou Smart Investment Company

+Figure 3-6: Proposed Site for the Management and operations center

 The New City Construction Demonstration and Smart Building Industrial Park (Phase I) project integrates technologies such as photovoltaic integration, full electrification, building DC flexible technology systems, photovoltaic charging infrastructure, and energy storage direct current flexible systems, to create a near-zero energy consumption green low-carbon building demonstration project.
 The project maximizes the use of photovoltaic resources, taking into account factors such as mutual shading between buildings, architectural design, and appearance.
 The entire roof can accommodate a total photovoltaic installed capacity of 1,016.82 kW, with an estimated annual electricity generation of approximately 850,000 kWh.
 Upon completion, the project will form a replicable and scalable bundle of green technology solutions.
 In March 2024, the project was selected as a National Development and Reform Commission (NDRC) Green Low-Carbon Advanced Technology Demonstration Project (first batch).